chadr/nwX287smd/README.md

 # Necroware's nwX287 RTC module

-![photo](./images/top.jpg)

 This is a version of Necroware's nwx287 but with an SMD crystal.
 This means you can solder the IC and crystal in one motion with a stencil.

+![photo](./images/top.jpg)

+## info from the original Repo

 This part should be compatible with following RTC modules: